tact-lang/tact/CONTRIBUTING.md

 One can find the end-to-end codegen test spec files in the [src/test/e2e-emulated](./src/test/e2e-emulated/) folder.
 The test contracts are located in [src/test/e2e-emulated/contracts](./src/test/e2e-emulated/contracts) subfolder.
 Many of those spec files test various language features in relative isolation.
 An important spec file that tests argument passing semantics for functions and assignment semantics for variables is here: [src/test/e2e-emulated/semantics.spec.ts](./src/test/e2e-emulated/semantics.spec.ts).

-Note: If you add an end-to-end test contract, you also need to include it into [tact.config.json](src/test/tact.config.json) and run `yarn gen` to compile it and create TypeScript wrappers.
+Note: If you add an end-to-end test contract, you also need to run `yarn gen` to compile it and create TypeScript wrappers.

 `yarn gen` also re-compiles test contracts, so it's important to run it when code generation is changed.